 With more and more active investors taking advantage of the exchange-traded product structure, technical analysis remains the driving force behind most trading strategies.
-As such, below we have outlined three ETF trading strategies built around simple moving averages that may appeal to those looking to use technical analysis in their investment approach [see also ETF Technical Trading FAQ].
+As such, we have outlined three ETF trading strategies below which are built around simple moving averages that may appeal to those looking to use technical analysis in their investment approach.

 Traders who wish to take advantage of more opportunities in the market can tweak the “golden cross” strategy outlined above by simply using shorter time period moving averages.
 Using the 10-day (blue line) and 30-day (green line) SMA is a popular strategy among swing traders who look to take advantage of dips during bull markets and rallies during bear markets.
 In the “bullish crossover” example below, the 10-day crossing above the 30-day SMA gives traders confirmation that the ongoing uptrend will likely continue as near-term momentum resumes [see also 17 ETFs For Day Traders].

-Traders should also be on the look out for a “bearish crossover”; as you may have already guessed it, this is the instance when the shorter-term SMA crosses below the longer-term SMA, suggesting that near-term price decreases are dragging the price below the longer-term average price.
-Consider the chart below [see also 3 ETF Trading Tips You Are Missing].
+Traders should also be on the look out for a “bearish crossover”; as you may have already guessed, this is the instance when the shorter-term SMA crosses below the longer-term SMA, suggesting that near-term price decreases are dragging the price below the longer-term average price.
+Consider the chart below:

 The 10-day crossing below the 30-day SMA gives traders confirmation that recent weakness may persist as a downtrend develops.

 Abiding by the same principles as the strategies highlighted above, the 5-10-20 crossover looks to minimize the number of “false signals” by adding another moving average into the mix.
-When the five-day, 10-day, and 20-day SMA are all moving in the same direction, the trend is deemed to be strong; trend reversals are confirmed when the moving averages crossover and head in the opposite direction [see also 25 Things Every Financial Advisor Should Know About ETFs].
+When the five-day, 10-day, and 20-day SMA are all moving in the same direction, the trend is deemed to be strong; trend reversals are confirmed when the moving averages crossover and head in the opposite direction.

 In the example above, notice how the uptrend is strongest when the five-day (yellow line) is above the 10-day (blue line), which is above the 30-day (green line) SMA.
 Likewise, traders can have confirmation that the uptrend is reversing when the five-day crosses below the 10-day, and eventually both cross below the 30-day SMA.
 By looking at more moving averages, traders can have more conviction regarding reversals and trend strength; however, this also results in a delayed signal since traders must wait for all indicators to be pointing in the same direction.